Anikó Pelle

 Pelle was among the first of an increasing number of international players competing in U.S. collegiate women's water polo.
-Because of water polo's increased popularity globally, the influence of international coaches like USC's Jovan Vavic (of the former Yugoslavia) and Canadian Michel Roy at Hawaii, and the perks of attending an American college, international players are attracted to the premier US colleges.
+Because of water polo's increased popularity globally, the influence of international coaches like USC's Jovan Vavic (of the former Yugoslavia) and Canadian Michel Roy at Hawaii, and the perks of attending an American college, international players are attracted to the premier U.S. colleges.
 She is friends with former U.S. Olympic team member and silver medalist, Bernice Orwig.

 She switched to representing Italy and competed for them at the 2012 Summer Olympics, finishing in 7th place.